hikeupsolutions-Data/sales-performance-analysis/README.md

 ORDER BY
  Revenue DESC;
 ```
-This query show the monthly revenue trend with the best perfroming month at the top.
+This query shows the monthly revenue trend with the best performing month at the top.
 ```sql
 SELECT
  EXTRACT(YEAR FROM order_date) AS year,